 (CNN) -- Countries in the Middle East and North Africa have been swept up in protests against longtime rulers since the January revolt that ousted Tunisian strongman Zine El Abidine Ben Ali.
 In many cases, these demonstrations and movements have been met with brute force that has escalated into seemingly unending violence.
-Here are the latest developments and information about the roots of the unrest.
+Here are the latest developments from each country and information about the roots of the unrest.

 Roots of unrest